saltzmanjoelh/aws-deploy-kit/cli-help/01-build.md

                           all products are built, then this command will be ran after each product is built, in their source directory.
+  -k, --ssh-key-path <ssh-key-path>
+                          Specify an SSH key for private repos.
+Since we are building inside Docker, your usual .ssh directory is not available inside the container.
+Example: -k /home/user/.ssh/my_key
   -h, --help              Show help information.
 ```